Jo L. Walton

 Joseph Churches Lindsay Walton (born 15 April 1982) is a British poet, fiction writer, and editor.

 Background

 Jo Lindsay Walton is the author of at least thirteen published works of poetry, fiction, and experimental writing.
-He is known for his use of pseudonymity, also publishing under names such as Lorqi Blinks (in collaboration with Samantha Walton), Harvey Joseph (in collaboration with James Harvey), Helen Bridwell (in collaboration with August Highland), Francis Crot, Jow Lindsay, Jo W. Lindsay, Jo Lindsay, Jo Crot, Hi Zero, Joe Luna's "Development Hell", Alice the Candle, Megan Zword, Want Hot Andy Cheng?, Rupi Kaur, Sophie Stamina, Kyle Storm Beste-Chetwynde, Granta, Penned in the Margins, Marianne Munk, Tears in the Fence, Jeremy Beardmore, Litmus, and Jamelia Wigmore.
+He is known for his use of pseudonymity, also publishing under names such as Lorqi Blinks (in collaboration with Samantha Walton), Harvey Joseph (in collaboration with James Harvey), Helen Bridwell (in collaboration with August Highland), Francis Crot, Ian Heames, Andy Spragg, Jow Lindsay, and Kyle Storm Beste-Chetwynde.

 Together with Samantha Walton he runs the poetry press Sad Press.
 His other editorial roles include formerly co-editing the poetry press Bad Press, and currently co-editing Vector, the reviews journal of the British Science Fiction Association.

 Walton has performed his work widely both in the UK and abroad, including the Cork International Poetry Festival SoundEye, the Edinburgh International Book Festival, and Biennale International des Poètes en Val-de-Marne.
 He studied at Northumbria University, and lives in Bristol.